 Cherokee, North Carolina

 Beautiful Cherokee, North Carolina, is a lovely place to stay in the Great Smoky Mountains.
+Even if you don’t stay there, a day in Cherokee is worth the time.

 It offers stunning mountain views, as well as plenty of attractions and activities.